Japan in February: Weather, Festivals, and Travel Tips

 If you visit Japan in February, there are several traditional experiences you should consider.

-Japan is a country rich in culture and history, and there is no better way to experience it than by participating in traditional activities.
+Japan is a country rich in culture and history, and there is no better way to experience it than through traditional activities.

 Visit Shrines and Temples